Bianca Walkden: Career

 In May 2019, at the 2019 World Taekwondo Championships, Walkden won the women's heavyweight title after Zheng was disqualified after attaining a 20–10 lead.
 Faced with Zheng's subsequent inactivity, Walkden adopted the tactic of repeatedly forcing her opponent out of the ring to raise her penalty points from seven to ten, an automatic disqualification.
 This resulted in boos during the result announcement and medal presentation, when Zheng fell to her knees.
 Walkden defended her tactics, saying: "I went out there needing to find a different way to win and a win is a win if you disqualify someone - it's not my fault."

 In September 2019, at Chiba, Walkden was defeated 7-5 by Zheng Shuyin in the World Grand Prix.
 In October, at the World Grand Prix event in Sofia, Zheng Shuyin defeated Walkden by 3–2.

 In 2021, she won the gold medal in the women's +73 kg event at the 2021 European Taekwondo Championships held in Sofia.
 At the delayed Taekwondo at the 2020 Summer Olympics in Tokyo, Walkden suffered a narrow 2425 defeat to Lee Da-bin, costing her a chance to compete in the gold medal contest.
 She then competed in the repechage, bouncing back to claim a bronze medal, with a 73 triumph over Kowalczuk.
 It was her second Olympic bronze medal, to go with the one she secured in Rio de Janeiro.

 In 2022, Walkden became European champion for a fourth time, securing a 143 victory over Aleksandra Kowalczuk in Manchester.

 At the 2023 World Championships, she finished with a bronze medal after a semi-finals defeat to Svetlana Osipova.

 She was overlooked for selection by GB Taekwondo for the 2024 Summer Olympics, a decision that left her feeling "devastated" and "let down".
 Rebecca McGowan was chosen ahead of her due to her better ranking.
 Walkden had been world number one from 2016 2023, before missing several events with injury, and she wanted to have a fight-off with McGowan to decide selection, but the GB Taekwondo disagreed, feeling McGowan had the better chance of winning a medal.

 Personal life

-She has been in a relationship with fellow taekwondo fighter Aaron Cook since 2008, and the pair married at a cermeony in Italy in 2022.
+She has been in a relationship with fellow taekwondo fighter Aaron Cook since 2008, and the pair married at a ceremony in Italy in 2022.
 She once lived with international teammate Jade Jones, who is a close friend.